 For the first 128 years of our country's history, not a single woman served in the Senate or House of Representatives.
 All of that changed, however, in November 1916, when Jeannette Rankin of Montana became the first woman elected to Congress — even before the Nineteenth Amendment gave women across the U.S. the right to vote.

-Beginning with the women's suffrage movement and going all the way through the results of the 2012 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole.
-Featured women include Hattie Caraway (the first woman elected to the Senate), Patsy Mink (the first woman of color to serve in Congress), Shirley Chisholm (the first African-American woman in Congress), and present-day powerhouses like Nancy Pelosi and Hillary Clinton.
-The book is filled with lively illustrations and archival photographs.
-It includes a glossary, index, and chart of all the women who have served in Congress.
+In this updated edition, beginning with the women's suffrage movement and going all the way through the results of the 2018 election, Ilene Cooper deftly covers more than a century of U.S. history in order to highlight the influential and diverse group of female leaders who opened doors for women in politics as well as the nation as a whole.
+Featured women include Hattie Caraway (the first woman elected to the Senate), Patsy Mink (the first woman of color to serve in Congress), Shirley Chisholm (the first African-American woman in Congress), and newcomers like Representatives Alexandria Ocasio-Cortez and Ilhan Omar.
+The book is filled with lively illustrations by Elizabeth Baddeley and archival photographs, and includes a glossary, index, and chart of all the women who have served in Congress.